dtressel/Jobalyze/README.md

 - Developed by Daniel Tressel (dtresseldev@gmail.com)

 ### Overview
-- Jobalyze is a web application designed to help job seekers organize their job search and track their open applications.
+- Jobalyze is a web application designed to help job seekers organize their job search, find jobs, and track their open applications.

 ### Features
 1. Job Postings Search